 Before you can fly to Venus, you gotta have wheels—err…rockets—and that is accomplished in spectacular fashion by what must surely be the most beautiful spacecraft ever to star in a movie, the oddly named Cosmostrator.
 If not quite as wonderful as the outside, the inside of the ship is impressive, too, then and now (I jus’ made my daughter Lizbeth sit through the DVD with me).
 One notable thing for the time is that the ship prominently features a computer.
 The crew (well, mainly Sikarna) even use it like a computer rather than, in usual B-movie fashion, as an electronic Magic 8-Ball: “Computer, tell me ever’thing you know about this here planet.”

-Sikarna's hard work at the computer pays off when, just before journey's end, he's able to produce a final translation of the alien“spool.”
+Sikarna's hard work at the computer pays off when, just before journey's end, he's able to produce a final translation of the alien "spool.”
 The Venusians, it seems, were planning to sterilize Earth's surface with hard radiation as a prelude to invasion.
 Our friends are both horrified and puzzled.
-The Venusians have had plenty of time to carry out their nefarious plan; why has the Earth remained unmolested all those years since Tunguska?
+The Venusians have had plenty of time to carry through their nefarious plot; why has the Earth remained unmolested all those years since Tunguska?

+Anyhow, back to the beginning...
 After a voyage that is punctuated (naturally) by a swarm of rogue “meteorites,” the crew approaches Venus.
 What did I expect?
 Science, real science, had learned enough by 1962 to begin, at least, to suspect Venus was not the water-world or prehistoric swamp planet science fiction writers—and some astronomers—guessed it to be.
-Still, nobody really knew what lay beneath the planet’s thick clouds; the rotation period of Venus had just been determined the year before, and it would be a few years yet before the Soviets’ Venera probes revealed the world as the true hell it is.
+Still, nobody really knew what lay beneath the planet’s obscuring clouds.
+The rotation period of Venus had just been determined the year before, and it would be a few years yet before the Soviets’ Venera probes revealed the world as the true hell it is.
 Me, I liked the idea of a Venus inhabited by dinosaurs, and that’s what I hoped to see.